wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

+= 2.1.2 =
+* Highcharts API is moved to a directory outside the plugin's directory so upgrading in the future won't break your site.
+See help or installation instructions for details.

 = 2.1.1 =
 * All shortcodes have a "fp-" prefix in this new version.
 Old shortcodes are still supported in this version but are deprecated.
 Next major release will stop supporting these old shortcodes.
 If you're using the old shortcodes please update your content.